How To Plan a Mulitchannel Fundraising Campaign

 Is it easy to donate online?

 Be sure your donation page is user-friendly and consistent with your other fundraising materials.
+Using a branded donation page and not a third-party site is best.
 Highlight your year-end appeal on your homepage and include a prominent Donate Now button.

 One way to ensure a good experience is to have someone on your staff or, even better, someone outside of your organization make a donation on your website.
-If they want to tear their hair out, you have some work to do.
+If they want to run out of the room kicking and screaming, then you have some work to do.

 Do you offer a monthly or recurring giving option?